nubrid/binance-demo/README.md

 ## Security

-We'll use WebSockets to connect to `wss://stream.binancefuture.com/ws/btcusdt@kline_1m` for getting latest price, but use `https://testnet.binancefuture.com` for placing/cancelling `bid` & `ask` open orders.
-Refer to the [Futures Testnet Guide Page](https://www.binance.com/en/support/faq/ab78f9a1b8824cf0a106b4229c76496d) for information on how to generate the API Key.
+We'll use WebSocket to connect to `wss://testnet.binance.vision/ws/btcusdt@kline_1m` for getting latest price, but use `https://testnet.binance.vision` for placing/cancelling `bid` & `ask` open orders.
+Refer to the [Spot Testnet Guide Page](https://testnet.binance.vision) or [Futures Testnet Guide Page](https://www.binance.com/en/support/faq/ab78f9a1b8824cf0a106b4229c76496d) for information on how to generate the API Key.

 ## Background